maazahmed23456/Design-of-SAR-ADC/README.md

   <img width="800" height="500" src="/Images/POWER.png">
 </p>

-**Currently figuring out to reduce and improve the final adc simulation results.
+**Currently figuring out to reduce distortions and improve the final adc simulation results.
 As soon as satisfied with the results will move on to layout steps**